Troubleshooting login at devices

 Is this an intermittent issue?
 Or does it only seem to happen during the busiest times of the day?
 This could just be a sign that the PaperCut server, database, or Site Server is running into a performance issue and is having trouble handling the load.

-We recommend following the steps in our article Troubleshooting Server Performance Issues to resolve the issue.
+We recommend following the steps in our article Troubleshooting and optimizing Server Performance to resolve the issue.

 These can be complex problems to troubleshoot.
 One thing we can do to narrow down the scope of possibilities dramatically is what we call “The Laptop Test”.